typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/options/namespaces/declarations/README.md

 > `const` **tableColumnSettings**: `Partial`\<[`DeclarationOption`](https://typedoc.org/api/types/Configuration.DeclarationOption.html)>

-By default, all available data for symbols are displayed in table columns.
-For some reflections this can result in several columns.
+By default, all available data for symbols are displayed in table columns which can result in several columns in certain use-cases.

 This option allows you to control the visibility of columns, prioritizing readability over displaying complete data.
 In addition you can control the alignment of the header text.